linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T480-maximized.md

 ## TPM GPIO Reset Vulnerability (upstream coreboot bug)

 Heads relies on [coreboot](https://coreboot.org/) for low-level platform initialization, including GPIO pad configuration.
 Many Intel platforms are affected by a coreboot bug where the PCH GPIO lock bits are not set before booting the OS.
-This allows an attacker with code execution (e.g., a malicious OS or dual-boot environment) to reprogram the TPM's reset pin and clear PCRs without a physical reboot — enabling forged measurements and TPM secret extraction.
+This allows an attacker with code execution (e.g., a malicious OS or dual-boot environment) to assert the TPM's PLTRST# signal via PCH GPIO register access and clear PCRs without a physical reboot — enabling forged measurements and TPM secret extraction.
 Details: [TPM GPIO fail (mkukri.xyz)](https://mkukri.xyz/2024/06/01/tpm-gpio-fail.html).

 The fix must come from coreboot.
 GPIO lock support varies by SoC generation in coreboot upstream: